 Next morning it was a quick breakfast at Penny Cluse Cafe in Burlington (one of the few places that open at 7 AM) and then we were off to the airport to fly back home!
 Although we could not see the true colors of Vermont fall foliage (all pun intended), we had a great stay with great food, scenery, very friendly people who opened their hearts and homes to us, lots of furry friends and abundant greenery that made us drought stricken Californians realize how brown and dried up our state has turned into!
 Goodbye green mountain state!
 Stay your true, pristine self for ever.
 Cause, as you know, there is only one Vermont!

-I hope you enjoyed reading our quest for the famous Vermont fall foliage and have come up with a list of popular attractions and scenic byways to take.
+I hope you enjoyed reading our Vermont fall foliage drives adventures and have come up with a list of popular attractions and scenic byways to take.
 Read my other travel adventures here and happy exploring!